The three-fifths compromise is an infamous passage in the US Constitution.

 The compromise’s effective halt of forward movement on issues of slavery and racism likely contributed to this issue.

 Compromise Created Deadlock

 The importance of the institution of slavery to southern states was a key issue that shaped national politics as the US continued to grow.
 Westward expansion became a major political issue in the coming years.

 As settlers filled out new territories, they created the opportunity for new states to join the Union.
 Southern states used their political power (earned via the three-fifths compromise) to ensure that the US had an equal number of slaveholding and non-slaveholding states for years.

 Slavery was the biggest issue that drove the Civil War, but the growing tension over the issue was a driving force behind armed conflict.
 The three-fifths compromise ensured that Southern and Northern states had similar amounts of political influence.

 Since neither side had the power to force a resolution on the issue, tensions continued to rise.
 When Lincoln was elected president, this equilibrium exploded into violent secession.

 Politics Over Morality

-The three-fifths compromise was not the only concession that the founding fathers made in terms of proportionate representation.
-While the House of Representatives has seats allotted based on population, the Senate gets two representatives per state.
-This idea remains popular, as it creates a different, smaller environment for debate and ensures that all states are represented.
+The three-fifths compromise was not the only concession the founding fathers made in proportionate representation.
+While the House of Representatives has seats based on population, the Senate gets two representatives per state.
+This idea remains popular as it creates a different, smaller environment for debate and ensures that all states are represented.